You're Not Broken. You're Overwhelmed. There's a Difference.

 What I hope for every person I work with is that they leave with a better understanding of themselves, more compassion for the parts of them they've been fighting, and some real tools for navigating life, not perfectly, but more honestly.

-You're not too much.
-You're not broken.
 You are, most likely, someone who has been trying really hard in conditions that were not set up for you to thrive.

 That's something we can work with.